 In addition, the Supporting Organization(s) which developed a Consensus Policy involved when a DISPUTE challenges a material provision(s) of an existing Consensus Policy in whole or in part shall have a right to intervene as a CLAIMANT to the extent of such challenge.
 Supporting Organization rights in this respect shall be exercisable through the chair of the Supporting Organization.

 Any person, group or entity who intervenes as a CLAIMANT pursuant to this section will become a CLAIMANT in the existing INDEPENDENT REVIEW PROCESS and have all of the rights and responsibilities of other CLAIMANTS in that matter and be bound by the outcome to the same extent as any other CLAIMANT.

-All motions to intervene or for consolidation shall be directed to the IRP PANEL within 15 days of the initiation of the INDEPENDENT REVIEW PROCESS.
+All motions to intervene shall be directed to the IRP Provider, who will appoint a PROCEDURES OFFICER, within 15 days of the publication of the INDEPENDENT REVIEW PROCESS unless the PROCEDURES OFFICER, in its discretion, deems that the PURPOSES of the IRP are furthered by accepting such a motion after 15 days..

-All requests to intervene or for consolidation must contain the same information as a written statement of a DISPUTE and must be accompanied by the appropriate filing fee.
-The IRP PANEL may accept for review by the PROCEDURES OFFICER any motion to intervene or for consolidation after 15 days in cases where it deems that the PURPOSES OF THE IRP are furthered by accepting such a motion.
+All requests to intervene must be accompanied by the appropriate filing fee, contain the same information as a written statement of a DISPUTE and, explain why the right to intervene should be granted, in other words:

+What the common nucleus of operative fact is; and

+Why allowing intervention would foster a more just and efficient resolution than addressing the DISPUTES individually.

+.

+The PROCEDURES OFFICER may in its discretion order briefing to consider the propriety of allowing the intervention.
+In considering whether to allow intervention, the PROCEDURES OFFICER should consider all relevant circumstances, including:

+The views of all the parties

+The progress already made in the IRP, including whether allowing the request would require previous decisions to be reopened, steps to be repeated, or other duplication of work.

+Where an IRP Panel is already appointed in the IRP, that IRP Panel shall continue in place after an application for intervention is granted unless the PROCEDURES OFFICER decides otherwise.
+Where no IRP Panel is already appointed, or the PROCEDURES OFFICER determines that the existing IRP Panel should not continue in place, a new IRP Panel will be appointed following the procedure set out at Rule 3.
+All CLAIMANTS will endeavour to agree on a single panelist following the procedure set out at Rule 3.
+If the CLAIMANTS cannot so agree, the PROCEDURES OFFICER will select the panelist on behalf of the CLAIMANTS.
+Absent the agreement of all parties, the PROCEDURES OFFICER shall not be appointed in the consolidated proceeding.

-Excluding materials exempted from production under Rule 8 (Exchange of Information) below, the IRP PANEL shall direct that all materials related to the DISPUTE be made available to entities that have intervened or had their claim consolidated unless a CLAIMANT or ICANN objects that such disclosure will harm commercial confidentiality, personal data, or trade secrets; in which case the IRP PANEL shall rule on objection and provide such information as is consistent with the PURPOSES OF THE IRP and the appropriate preservation of confidentiality as recognized in Article 4 of the Bylaws.
+Excluding materials exempted from production under Rule 8 (Exchange of Information) below, the the PROCEDURES OFFICER or, once appointed the IRP PANEL, shall direct that all materials related to the DISPUTE be made available to entities that have intervened unless a CLAIMANT or ICANN objects that such disclosure will harm commercial confidentiality, personal data, or trade secrets; in which case the IRP PANEL shall rule on objection and provide such information as is consistent with the PURPOSES OF THE IRP and the appropriate preservation of confidentiality as recognized in Article 4 of the Bylaws.

 Participation as an Amicus Curiae